Choosing Tools and Materials

 Choosing Materials & Tools

-Poor quality storage materials can hasten the deterioration of collections.
+Poor-quality storage materials can hasten the deterioration of collections.
 Paper and board should be free of acidic compounds and unpurified wood pulp and have less than 1% lignin, which may cause staining, fading and degradation.
+Learn more about material specifications.

 Record label information with permanent, pigment-based ink or toner.
 If you must mark on a photo or document, choose a soft pencil and write on the back.